agavrel/42_CheatSheet/README.md

 ```

 ##### Do Not use global variables

+> "Theory and practice sometimes clash.
+And when that happens, theory loses.
+Every single time." ― Linus Torvalds

 Global variables are forbidden in 42 School except for a few exceptions, see this interesting article: [Are Global Variables Bad](https://stackoverflow.com/questions/484635/are-global-variables-bad)
 However many students, me including, found a way to circumvent this interdiction: you first declare a structure in the header that will contain all our variables:
 ```c